tnebooks/12th-zoology/content.en/zoology/microbes-in-human-welfare/_index.md

 In a biogas plant, anaerobic digestion is carried out in an air tight cylindrical tank known as digester **(Fig. 9.3)**.
 It is made up of concrete bricks and cement or steel.
 Bio-wastes are collected and slurry of dung is fed into this digester.
 It has a side opening into which organic materials for digestion are incorporated for microbial activity.
 Anaerobic digestion is accomplished in three stages: solubilisation, acidogenesis and methanogenisis.
 The outlet is connected to a pipe to supply biogas.
 The slurry is drained through another outlet and is used as fertilizer.
 Biogas is used for cooking and lighting.
 The technology of biogas production was developed in India mainly due to the efforts of Indian Agricultural Research Institute (IARI) and Khadi and Village Industries Commission (KVIC).

-**9.5 Bioremediation** The use of
+## Bioremediation

-naturally occurring or genetically engineered microorganisms to reduce or degrade pollutants is
+The use of naturally occurring or genetically engineered microorganisms to reduce or degrade pollutants is